hhandoko/yam-dotnet/Readme.md

-YamNet is an unofficial Yammer REST API .Net (async) wrapper based on the the CodePlex [ContractMeow](http://yammercontractmeow.codeplex.com/) project.
+YamNet is an unofficial, opinionated, Yammer REST API .NET (async) wrapper based on the the CodePlex [ContractMeow](http://yammercontractmeow.codeplex.com/) project.
 The goal is to provide a ready-to-use client library available via NuGet.

 ## Prerequisites and Installation
-YamNet is available as a .Net 3.5 and Portable Class Library (PCL) binaries, which makes it available for the following build targets:
+YamNet is available as a .NET 3.5 and Portable Class Library (PCL) binaries, which makes it available for the following build targets:

-  * .Net 3.5+
+  * .NET 3.5+
   * Silverlight 5+
   * Windows Phone 8+
   * Xamarin.iOS